w3c/wot/TF-TD/Common Vocabulary/common-vocab.md

 All the terms originate from existing RDF vocabularies, freely accessible on the Web.
 They are part of the Linked Open Data (LOD) cloud.
-We have used four vocabularies until now: the ontology for quantity kinds and units (QU), DogOnt, LinkedGeoData and schema.org.
+We have used four vocabularies until now: Quantities & Units, DogOnt, LinkedGeoData and schema.org.
 It looks as follows in the context file:

 ```
 {